jsmr04/ClotheStore/README.md

 # ClotheStore

 This is a college's project for JavaScript Fundamentals course.
 In this project, I demonstrated al the things I learned through the course.
-The entire project was built using HTML, CSS and JavaScript.

 ClotheStore is an online store based on HTML, CSS and Javascript, built for college purpose.